Naming your blog is one of the most important decisions you’ll make when you’re just starting out.

 But sometimes, coming up with creative blog names is quite hard!

-In fact, high end companies will even pay big bucks to naming strategists (yes, it’s a thing) to make sure they get their company name, domain name, and tagline right.
+In fact, high end companies will even pay big bucks to naming strategists (yes, it’s a thing) to make sure they get their company name, domain name, brand name, and tagline right.

 You may not have upwards of $5,000 to pay an expert to name your blog, but don’t get discouraged.
 There are several strategies you can employ to come up with not only a creative blog name, but a name that drives results.

-This post will present 10 ways to come up with a blog name on your own, so you can hit the ground running and drive traffic to your new blog immediately.
+This post will present 10 step-by-step ways to come up with blog name ideas on your own, so you can hit the ground running and drive traffic to your new blog immediately.